Coleus: sowing, planting and care

 • Water with a fine spray and keep moist until germination: germination will take 10 to 20 days

-• Keep warm; prick out young plants into individual buckets as soon as they are sturdy enough to handle
+• Keep warm, prick out young plants into individual buckets as soon as they are sturdy enough to handle

 Planting coleus

-Where to plant coleus?
+Where to plant Coleus?

-When to plant coleus?
+When to plant Coleus?

-How to plant coleus?
+How to plant Coleus?

 In open ground

-• Backfill, firm down
+• Backfill and firm down

 • Water